Life at Deloitte

 Fostering a new understanding of inclusion

-The Deloitte University Leadership Center for Inclusion, a manifestation of our commitment to inclusion, is where we will gather to engage with our people, clients and thought leaders to redefine inclusion in the 21st century workplace.
-The establishment of a center such as this recognizes the promise of diversity: with clients, who are themselves increasingly more diverse, and in the marketplace, where no single point of view or way of seeing the world prevails.
+The Deloitte University Leadership Center for Inclusion, a manifestation of our commitment to inclusion, is where we will gather to engage with our people, clients, and thought leaders to redefine inclusion in the 21st-century workplace.
+The establishment of a center such as this recognizes the promise of diversity: With clients, who are themselves increasingly more diverse, and in the marketplace, where no single point of view or way of seeing the world prevails.

-“Deloite University Leadership Center for Inclusion is not an intellectual endeavor, but an emotional petition to not be complacent, and strive to build a better world.
+“Deloitte University Leadership Center for Inclusion is not an intellectual endeavor, but an emotional petition to not be complacent, and strive to build a better world.
 This is not our job as leaders, but must be our calling…to build a culture where we all can thrive.”

 Managing Principal, Deloitte University Leadership Center for Inclusion, Deloitte LLP

 The radical transformation of diversity and inclusion: The millennial influence

 There is a growing generational gap in how diversity and inclusion are defined in today’s workplaces.
 Millennials, who will comprise nearly 75 percent of the workforce by 2025, believe inclusion is the support for a collaborative environment that values open participation from individuals with different ideas and perspectives and the unique factors that contribute to their personalities and behaviors, which is in stark contrast to prior generations who traditionally consider it from the perspectives of representation and assimilation.